magento/devdocs/src/guides/v2.4/rest/modules/inventory/in-store-pickup.md

 contributor_link: https://github.com/swnsma
 ---

-In-Store Pickup functionality expose multiple several endpoints to receive list of Pickup Locations and to notify customer that order is ready for pickup.
+The Inventory In-Store Pickup functionality exposes an endpoint that retrieves a list of pickup locations, and another endpoint that notifies the customer that their order is ready for pickup.

 **Service names:**